Electronic Road Pricing: Toll charges

 The charge for passing through a gantry depends on the location and time.
 Foreign visitors driving foreign-registered private vehicles on priced roads, during the ERP operating hours, could choose to either rent an IU or pay a daily flat fee of S$5 regardless how many ERP gantries entered, the payment is done and information is stored by Autopass Card until the vehicle leaves Singapore.
 Foreign-registered commercial vehicles, however, are required to install an IU.

 If a vehicle owner does not have sufficient value in their CashCard (or EZ-Link) when passing through an ERP, the owner receives a fine by post within two weeks.
 The violator must pay the ERP charges plus a $10 administration fee within two weeks of the notice.
 Online payment is allowed; listing just the Vehicle Registration Number is required.
 Otherwise, a penalty of S$70 is issued by registered post to the vehicle owner, which rises to S$1,000, or one month in jail, if not settled within 30 days.

+Current ERP gantries (to be renamed to charging markers) are only located in: